HelloWorld-1017/HelloWorld-1017.github.io/_posts/business/2024-12-06-Berkshire-Hathaways-Performance-vs.-SP500.md

  - Python Graphics
  - Python Matplotlib
 date: 2024-12-06 13:19:45 +0800
-last_modified_at: 2024-12-06 13:19:45 +0800
+last_modified_at: 2024-12-07 15:49:02 +0800
 ---

-The 17th page in 2023 Berkshire Hathaway annual report[^1] shows a comparison between Berkshire Hathaway's Performance and dividends included S&P 500 index from 1965 to 2023, in total 59 years (see [Appendix](#appendix)).
+The 17th page in 2023 Berkshire Hathaway annual report[^1] shows a comparison between Berkshire Hathaway's Performance and dividends included S&P 500 index from 1965 to 2023, in total 59 years.
+(See [Appendix](#appendix).
+BTW, it’s actually a tradition of Berkshire to compare with S&P 500 in annual reports[^2].)
 I want to visualize it using Python in this post.
 Here is it.

 ```python
 import matplotlib.pyplot as plt